Two boys smile at the camera while they play on a playground.

 Contract with school districts to provide school nursing services

-For the 2023 - 2024 school year, multiple school districts and independent schools contracted with LCPH to provide nursing services to their students and school staff.
+During the school year, multiple school districts and independent schools contracted with LCPH to provide nursing services to their students and school staff.
 Some of the services provided by school nurses include:

 • Vision and hearing screenings: Vision and hearing are key components in a child's learning process.
 LCPH school nurses conduct vision and hearing screenings to identify vision and hearing deficits.
 Children with noted deficits are referred for further evaluation and resources are made available to parents as needed.